How to apply for a Best Start Grant payment

 Evidence you'll have to include with your application

-You may not have to include any evidence with your application if Social Security Scotland is able to check your details from other sources.
-This might be the case if you have already registered for the Baby Box or you are getting Child Benefit, for example.
+You might not have to include any evidence with your application if Social Security Scotland can check your details from other sources.
+This might be the case if you've already registered for the Baby Box or you're getting Child Benefit, for example.

 You might have to give some evidence depending on your circumstances.
 The types of evidence you might have to give include:

-- proof that you are pregnant – if you haven't registered for the Baby Box, such as a maternity certificate
+- proof that you're pregnant - if you haven't registered for the Baby Box, such as a maternity certificate

-- proof that you are responsible for the child – if you don't get a benefit for the child you are applying for, such as a kinship care order
+- proof that you're responsible for the child - if you don't get a benefit for the child you are applying for, such as a kinship care order

-- proof of residence in Scotland – if you are not on a qualifying benefit, such as a utility bill or a council tax bill
+- proof of residence in Scotland - if you're not on a qualifying benefit, such as a utility bill or a council tax bill

 - proof of housing benefit – such as a letter from a local authority.

-When you apply, you will be told what evidence you need to include with your application.
-If you apply either online or by post, the application form will tell you what you need to include.
+When you apply, you'll be told what evidence you need to include with your application.
+If you apply online or by post, the application form will tell you what you need to include.
 If you apply by phone, the adviser will tell you.

 You can submit evidence electronically or by post.
 If you send your evidence through the post, you should send a copy of your evidence, not the original document.

-If you have had a hard copy of the application form sent to you it will come with a pre-paid envelope for you to use to send in your evidence.
-If you haven’t got a pre-paid envelope you can phone Social Security Scotland and ask for one.
+If you've had a hard copy of the application form sent to you, it will come with a pre-paid envelope for you to use to send in your evidence.
+If you haven’t got a pre-paid envelope, you can phone Social Security Scotland and ask for one.

-Once you have applied for a Best Start Grant payment, Social Security Scotland may contact you to ask for more evidence if they need it.
+Once you've applied for a Best Start Grant payment, Social Security Scotland might contact you to ask for more evidence if they need it.

 Getting someone else to apply for you

-Usually if you are the person who is responsible for the child or you are pregnant, then you can apply for a Best Start Grant payment.
+Usually if you're the person who is responsible for the child or you're pregnant, you can apply for a Best Start Grant payment.
 Your partner can apply as well.

-For the Pregnancy and Baby Payment, if you are a young parent (aged under 18, 18 or 19), you can choose if you want your parent or carer to apply.
+For the Pregnancy and Baby Payment, if you're a young parent (aged 19 or under), you can choose if you want your parent or carer to apply.

 Read our page about getting someone else to manage your affairs.

-If you need more help to apply or with other issues to do with benefits, you can get advice from a Citizens Advice Bureau, see our get advice page.
+If you need more help to apply or with other issues to do with benefits, you can get advice from a Citizens Advice Bureau.
+Find out where to get advice.

 How long will it take to get the payment

-Social Security Scotland aim to process applications within 10 working days.
+Social Security Scotland aims to process applications within 10 working days.

 If you're awarded the payment

-Social Security Scotland will send you a letter to let you know what they have decided (this is called a 'determination') and what you will be paid.
+Social Security Scotland will send you a letter to let you know what they've decided (this is called a 'determination') and what you'll be paid.

 The money will be paid directly into your bank account if you have one.
 If you don’t, it will be paid in the same way as you get your other benefits.